IoTeX Delegate Documentation

 There are two approaches that have been experimented:

 • Setup your own Ethereum node.
-No need to mine, just use it as an Ethereum API Getheway (geth and parity), and expose the JSON-RPC endpoint.
+No need to mine, just use it as an Ethereum API Getheway ( and ), and expose the JSON-RPC endpoint.

-• Use Infura Ethereum blockchain infrastructure.
+• Use Ethereum blockchain infrastructure.
 Signing up for an account and creating a project.
-The JSON-RPC endpoint would be https://mainnet.infura.io/v3/YOUR-PROJECT-ID.
-For more details of setting up the Infura endpoint, please check here.
+The JSON-RPC endpoint would be .
+For more details of setting up the Infura endpoint, please check .

 After getting your own JSON-RPC endpoint, you can add it into your node configuration fileconfig.yamland restart your server.
 Then, your IoTeX server will read from this endpoint to get Ethereum data.
 You could also create and add multiple endpoints for the sake of robustness.